kevinyswong/kevinyswong.github.io/index.md

   and unhindered by sympathy: the unitary thing-in-itself is the black heart of masculine will!
-All phenomena we perceive, all thoughts we entertain, all sensible stimuli, are only objectifications of the will, which within the cage of our humanity are mere representations of the insatiable masculine will.
+All phenomena we perceive, all thoughts we entertain, all sensible stimuli, are only objectifications of the will, which within the cage of our humanity are mere representations of an insatiable masculinity.

   <br>